raziel-carvajal/emergent_overlays/PLAN.md

 			- Isotropic antenna that model the power consumption of each antenna state (sleep, sending, receiving, etc)

 ##Metrics
+Before the description of each metric we have to take into account that:

+- Broadcast sessions and nodes are identified in a unique way
+- Brodcast are performed every 0.5 seconds

-Per algorithm and network configuration we will measure:
+Per algorithm and per network configuration we will measure:

 - Network coverage.
-Percentage of nodes that received
+Percentage of nodes that receive
-- Broadcasting session time
+- Broadcasting session time.
+Distribution
 - Power consumption
 - Duplicated messages

-Every cell on the table T will be filled with the metrics that were described in this section
+Every cell on the table T will be filled with the metrics that were described in this section.

 ## Others
 ### Broadcasting settings